theMagicalKarp/pokemon-emerald-refined/README.md

   - This feature eliminates the need for tedious tools or resources, streamlining the gameplay experience and empowering players with essential information at their fingertips.
+- Display Pokémon movesets/base stats in the Pokédex
+  - This enhancement eliminates the necessity of playing the game and searching for information on third-party data sources.
+It provides players with convenient in-game access to comprehensive details, enhancing their overall experience.
 - Allow running indoors
   - By removing movement restrictions indoors, players can navigate environments swiftly, ensuring that transitions between indoor and outdoor settings are